kanwren/nixfiles/README.md

 The configuration also assumes some untracked files other than `hardware-configuration.nix`:

+- `secrets.nix`: An attribute set containing passwords/keys that shouldn't be tracked by git.
 - `networking/interfaces.txt`: A file with networking interfaces for which to enable DHCP.
-These are generally different for each computer.
+These are generally different for each computer. `setup.sh` can generate this file.

-These can be automatically created with `setup.sh`.